-For 'Plasticity,' Kudacki considers how damaging shallow beauty standards can be -- which, as the title suggests, generates a need for perfection that's nothing short of inhuman.
-In order to illustrate this, she has the models of the shoot pose uncomfortably -- with the many unconventional props used helping to enhance this.
+For 'Plasticity,' Kudacki considers how damaging shallow beauty standards can be -- which, as the title suggests, perpetuate the idea that complete perfection is attainable.
+In order to illustrate this, she has the models pose in uncomfortable orientations -- with the many unconventional props that are used helping to enhance this.

-In a selection of images, Kudacki has her subjects' faces and bodies covered in tape, showing them bound by plastic, and an idea that they need to adhere to an ideal that's wholly unnatural.
+In a selection of images, Kudacki has her subjects' faces and bodies covered in tape, showing them bound by plastic.
+This represents the previously mentioned idea that they need to adhere to an ideal that's wholly unnatural.

 More Stats +/-

 Get the top 100 trends happening right NOW -- plus a FREE copy of our award-winning book.